cxsquared/portfolio-v3/src/pages/blog/global-game-jam-2017-a-failed-postmortem/index.md

 ---
 title: "Global Game Jam 2017: A Failed Postmortem"
 date: "2017-01-26"
-tags: ggj, global game jam, game jam, postmortem, unreal 4, midi
+tags: [ggj, global game jam, game jam, postmortem, unreal 4, midi]
 category: blog
 description: A postmortem on my Global Game Jam 2017 experience and some Unreal 4 tips and tricks.
-image: ./rippleRush.png
+image: rippleRush.png
+comments: true
 ---

 So [Global Game Jam][ggj] just happened last weekend.
 I didn't have the time to participate all weekend but got a lot of work done on Saturday.
 Sadly, the team I worked with didn't quite finish because we ran into quite a few issues with [Unreal 4][unreal].
 This year's theme was *Waves* which to me is actually a pretty good theme.
 This was the first year I've had a super large team.
 I ended up being on a team with 8 people including me.
 Overall, while we didn't quite finish, I think we came up with some cool stuff and I discovered a few cool things to do with [Unreal 4][unreal].
 But as always I had a great time at [GGJ][ggj] and I'm super glad I got to participate for my 4th year in a row.